backdrop-contrib/brush/README.md

 EXAMPLES
 --------
-Inside the "examples" folder you will find some example files to help you get started with your brush configuration file (example.droprc.php), site alias definitions (example.aliases.droprc.php) and brush commands (sandwich.brush.inc).
+Inside the "examples" folder you will find some example files to help you get started with your brush configuration file (example.brushrc.php), site alias definitions (example.aliases.brushrc.php) and brush commands (sandwich.brush.inc).
 You will also see an example 'policy' file which can be customized to block certain commands or arguments as your organization needs.

-DROPRC.PHP
+BRUSHRC.PHP
 --------
-If you get tired of typing options all the time, you can add them to your brush.php alias or create a droprc.php file.
+If you get tired of typing options all the time, you can add them to your brush.php alias or create a brushrc.php file.
 These provide additional options for your brush call.
 They provide great flexibility for a multi-site installation, for example.
-See example.droprc.php.
+See example.brushrc.php.

 SITE ALIASES
 --------
 Brush lets you run commands on a remote server, or even on a set of remote servers.
-See example.aliases.droprc.php for more information.
+See example.aliases.brushrc.php for more information.

 COMMANDS
 --------